Shandilya21/News-headline-Classification-based-on-Genres/README.md

 * Numpy
 * Pandas

-Here we take 'News Headline' and its 'Category' along with its short description, so that the words are relatable with the headline.
-First we have to classify on the basis of Headline and Short description and then qwe have created word embedding and trainable on the bags if words which undergo training.
+Here we take 'News Headline' and its 'Category' along with its short description.
+Here we need to classify the Headline based on its Category.
+There are total 22 catedory like "Entertainment","Politics","Sports" etc. Along with that Short description for formatting the headline and defining the headline properly.